-It has been wonderful for us to meet so many parents across the Island in the past year.
+It has been wonderful for us to meet so many parents across the Island in the recent years.
 Here are some of the questions that we are often asked.
 If you have a question for us, then please get in contact and we would be pleased to help.
 Any information that you provide will be treated in strict confidence.

 You need to apply to us – and apply to your local authority (that’s the Isle of Wight Council, if you live on the Island).
 Take the first step and apply online here or download an application form and return it to us.
-If you would like us to send you a paper copy of the form, then please get in contact.
+If you would like us to send you a paper copy of the form, then please contact us.

 Free schools are new state schools.
 They are free to attend, but they are also free from politicians’ control.
 They have the freedom to choose their own curriculum, set their own term dates and pay and conditions for staff, and control how their budget is spent.
 They are free to operate according to what local parents want and local pupils need.

 The Island Free School offers a fully academic curriculum with all students studying for the English Baccalaureate.
 Every student in key stage 3 studies Latin as a pre-cursor to learning a modern language.
 The school ensures that all students are given the opportunity to play a musical instrument in Key Stage 3 and that they have the opportunity to continue playing an instrument in Key Stage 4.
 We have a longer school day than the other local schools, which incorporates one hour of extra-curricular activities.
 During this time students engage in sports, creative and community activities with the opportunity for independent study in Key Stage 4.

 The Island Free School is based in Ventnor on the southern coast of the Isle of Wight.
 We moved to our new purpose built school in upper Ventnor during the summer of 2017.